dancarlton/dancarlton/README.md

 - 🧠 I'm currently learning the **MERN stack**

-- 🔭 I’m currently working on **building my company's Mobile Application**
+- 🔭 I’m currently working on **building my company's Mobile Application** using React Native

 - 👨‍💻 You can view my portfolio at **www.dancarlton.com**